The selection ‘Search’>’Search-Match’ enables the search of database reference patterns best matching

 The weighting factors wθ¸, wI, wph and Δ (default heuristic values for them are set) can be adjusted

-directly by the user by using the graphical interface. wph is related to the number of expected phases.
+directly by the user by using the graphical interface (see the next explanation). wph is related to the number of expected phases.

 The search-match parameters can be modified selecting ‘Search’>’Search-Match Options’ and

 Search Options Dialogue:

 Max. numbers of resulting entries: modifies the maximum number of entries with the highest FoM that can be shown at the end of the search-match step.
 The maximum number of entries that can be visualized in the results list is 8000.

 Min.
 FoM: selects the minimum value for the figure of merit.
 All entries with FoM lower than “Min.
 FoM” will be not considered and not shown in the results list at the end of the search-match step.

 2theta: sets the weight (wθ) of the peak positions contribution in the FoM calculation.
 1.0 means that the agreement between the experimental peak positions and those ones of the database entry matched lines strongly influences the FoM value.